 I find it’s a lot harder to pick a good snare than finding a good kick to work with.
 If you buy some recently released sample packs, like the Producer Essentials Pack Vol 1 for Bitwig you instantly have access to some good and ready to go snares.

-Creating your own snare for a drum kit.
+Creating your own snare for a custom drum kit.

 If you are at medium level in music production I would suggest you start experimenting with creating your own snares.
 Creating your own sounds will help build your identity and brand as an artist.
 Furthermore, you can really come up with exotic snares by layering different snare samples (and foley sounds) on top to create new smacks (read snares).